ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

-## Example 3
+## Example 5
-### Maven Tutorial
+###  NodeJS Tutorial
-This example uses 02 example with custom ssh agent to perform [Maven Tutorial](https://www.jenkins.io/doc/tutorials/build-a-java-app-with-maven/)
+This example uses 02 example with custom ssh agent to perform [NodeJS Tutorial](https://www.jenkins.io/doc/tutorials/simple-node-js-react-npm-app /)
 ### Files
 * `dockerfiles/Dockerfile` is used to create a custom image from the `jenkins/jenkins` image and copies `plugins.txt` and `jenkins.yaml` into the container for plugins installation and JCasC configuration.
-* `dockerfile/agent/Dockerfile` is used to create a custom agent image from `jenkins/ssh-agent` with maven installed to perform the tutorial
+* `dockerfile/agent/Dockerfile` is used to create a custom agent image from `jenkins/ssh-agent` with nodeJS installed to perform the tutorial
 * `keygen.sh` is a script that generates new ssh-keys in secrets directory everytime it runs and updates the docker compose file with new keys
 * `fork-and-clone.sh` is script that takes github credentials from user and fork and clone a repo used in the tutorial from a docker container using Dockerfile
 * ` jenkins.yaml` is a JCasC configuration file that can be edited to customize the build accordingly.